JonJagger/cyber-dojo/readme.txt

   above the file called kata.sh has a permission of 755 (executable) because it is a shell file - some ruby app code checks if a filename has an associated :permission and if so chmod's the file.
-  Any visible file with :preloaded => true will be pre-loaded into the tabbed editor when the browser page first opens.

 2:hidden_files
-  These are the names of necessary and supporting files that are NOT visible in the editor in the browser (if any).
+  These are the names of necessary and supporting files (if there are any) that are NOT visible in the editor in the browser (but are required to run-tests on each increment).
   Again, each file can have associated information.

 3:unit_test_framework
   This defines the name of the unit test framework used in the exercise.